equinixmetal-archive/docs-packet-legacy/guides/networking/equinix-fabric.md

 ![Fabric Dashboard](/images/fabric/fabric-dashboard.png)

-From 'I want to connect to:' click 'A Service Provider' and search for or click on Packet.
+From 'I want to connect to:' click 'A Service Provider' and search for or click on Edge Metal.

 ![Fabric Connect To](/images/fabric/fabric-connect-to.png)